oracle/python-cx_Oracle/doc/src/module.rst

 .. data:: NATIVE_INT

-    This type object is used to bind integers using Oracle's native integer support, rather than the standard number support, which improves performance.
+    This type object is used to bind integers using Oracle's native integer support, rather than the standard number support.

     .. versionadded:: 5.3